No Escape (2015 film): Plot

-In an unidentified country in Southeast Asia, the Prime Minister closes a deal with a representative of Cardiff, an American company specializing in water systems.
+In a unnamed South East Asian country, the Prime Minister closes a deal with a representative of Cardiff, an American company specializing in water systems.
 After the representative leaves, a group of armed rebels initiate a coup d'état and assassinate the Prime Minister.

 Seventeen hours earlier, Jack Dwyer, a new Cardiff employee, arrives in the country with his wife Annie and their young daughters Lucy and Briegel "Beeze".
-At the airport, they run into a Briton named Hammond and his local friend, nicknamed Kenny Rogers, who give the Dwyers a ride to their hotel.
+At the airport, they run into British traveller Hammond and his local friend, nicknamed Kenny Rogers, who give the Dwyers a ride to their hotel.

 The next morning, Jack leaves the hotel to buy a newspaper and inadvertently finds himself in the middle of a confrontation between armed protesters and riot police.
 The two forces clash violently as Jack makes his escape, and the protestors gain the upper hand.
 Jack witnesses rebels executing an American outside his hotel.
 A rebel soldier then spots Jack, forcing him to quickly climb a fire escape and enter the hotel through a window.
-The rebels break through the main hotel entrance and begin slaughtering the staff and guests.
+The rebels break through the main hotel entrance and began slaughtering the staff and guests.

 Jack makes it back to the room but learns that Lucy is downstairs in the swimming pool.
-He goes back down to get her just as the rebels force their way into the pool area, while Annie narrowly manages to keep the other rebels from entering their room.
-Jack returns with Lucy and they all make their way up to the roof to join the other surviving guests.
-Hundreds of rebels are gathered at the base of the hotel chanting "Blood for water", and Jack learns the rebels are protesting foreign corporations control of their water supply.
+He goes back down to get her just as the rebels force their way into the pool area, Jack returns with Lucy and they all make their way up to the roof to join the other surviving guests.
+Hundreds of rebels are gathered at the base of the hotel chanting "Blood for water", and Jack learns the rebels are protesting against foreign corporations' control of their water supply.
 Suddenly, a helicopter appears holding armed rebels who immediately open fire.
 The Dwyers run for cover as the helicopter becomes entangled in electrical wires and crashes.
 As another group of rebels break through the barricaded door onto the roof, Jack and his family jump onto the roof of another building next to the hotel.

-The Dwyers hide in the building until nightfall, but upon leaving, Jack is spotted by a looting rebel who attempts to call for help.
-Jack pins the man down and kills him.
+The Dwyers hide in the building until nightfall.
 Annie finds a map of the city and decide they need to make their way to the American embassy.
-They take clothes from the dead office workers to disguise themselves as locals and then make their way through the town on a stolen moped.
+They take clothes from the dead office workers to disguise themselves as locals and then make their way through the anarchy ridden streets on a stolen moped.
 Upon arriving at the embassy, they discover it has been overrun and seemingly deserted.
 A small group of rebels spot the family and they flee, taking shelter in a Buddhist shrine garden nearby.